Gabriellemllo/START/README.md

-# Algoritmos em Portugol
+# Atividade do Curso Start ( Front-end)

-Este repositório contém algoritmos escritos na linguagem Portugol, uma linguagem fictícia usada para fins educacionais e para o ensino de lógica de programação.
+Este repositório contém todas as atividades do curso.